Perseus333/daedalus-keyboard/README.md

 Currently I'm working on adding to this repository the following, in order:

 - Porting the CATIA files into an open source file format
-- A standalone step by step build guide (& BOM)
 - A contributing/editing guide
 - Publishing the Drawings